Exercise and Your Immunity

 Moderate intensity exercise

-Exercise performed at less than 60% then maximal heart rate (HR) and performed for less than one hour is considered moderate intense exercise.
+Exercise performed at less than 60% then maximal heart rate (HR) and performed for less than one hour is considered moderate-intensity exercise.
 Exercise that best fit that category would be:

 - Brisk walking